Today, you’re going to discover the best day trips from Dublin.

 January & February: 09:00-17:00.March & April: 08:00-19:00.
 May to August: 08:00-21:00.
 September & October: 08:00-19:00.
 November & December: 09:00-17:00.

 DUBLIN TO THE CLIFFS OF MOHER

 The Cliffs of Moher are on the opposite side of the country from Dublin.
-Luckily Ireland’s small, which means it is possible to visit them long day trip.
+Luckily Ireland’s small, which means it is possible to visit their long day trip.

-There are also numerous day trips and tours that travel to and from Dublin to the Cliffs of Moher every day.
+There are also many day trips and tours that travel to and from Dublin to the Cliffs of Moher tour every day.